-Fung et al. (2017) showed that the combination of either 25 or 50 mg/day CPA with a moderate dosage of oral estradiol (~3.5 mg/day) or transdermal estradiol (~3.5 mg/day gel or ~100 μg/day patch) resulted in equivalent and complete suppression of gonadal testosterone production (~95% suppression of testosterone levels) in transfeminine people (Fung, Hellstern-Layefsky, & Lega, 2017).
-Such dosages of estradiol would be expected to achieve estradiol levels of around 100 pg/mL (Wiki).
-The Fung et al. (2017) study was notably published 6 months before the new 2017 Endocrine Society guidelines and was probably responsible for the decrease in their recommended dosage of CPA from 50 to 100 mg/day to 25 to 50 mg/day.
+Fung and colleagues showed that the combination of either 25 or 50 mg/day CPA with a moderate dosage of oral estradiol (~3.5 mg/day) or transdermal estradiol (~3.5 mg/day gel or ~100 μg/day patch) resulted in equivalent and complete suppression of gonadal testosterone production (~95% suppression of testosterone levels) in transfeminine people (Fung, Hellstern-Layefsky, & Lega, 2017).
+These dosages of estradiol would be expected to achieve estradiol levels of around 100 pg/mL on average (Aly, 2020; Wiki).
+This study was notably published 6 months before the 2017 second edition of the Endocrine Society guidelines were released (Hembree et al., 2017), and was probably responsible for the decrease in their recommended dosage of CPA from 50–100 mg/day to 25–50 mg/day.

 Few studies to date have assessed testosterone suppression with low-dose CPA in combination with a low or moderate dosage of an estrogen.
 However, based on the fact that 5 to 10 mg/day CPA alone is probably maximal in terms of suppression of testosterone levels, it is likely that such dosages of CPA will be similarly effective as higher dosages.
 In accordance, studies of 5 to 12.5 mg/day CPA plus upper physiological replacement dosages of testosterone have demonstrated undetectable gonadotropin levels (<0.5 IU/L) and hence complete suppression of testicular function in healthy young men (Meriggiola et al., 1998; Meriggiola et al., 2002b).
-Estradiol is a more powerful antigonadotropin than testosterone (Wiki), so these findings probably apply to physiological replacement levels of estradiol as well (e.g., mean levels of 100 to 200 pg/mL).
+Estradiol is a more powerful antigonadotropin than testosterone (Wiki), so these findings probably apply to CPA in combination with physiological replacement levels of estradiol as well (e.g., mean estradiol levels of 100–200 pg/mL).

 Accordingly, Meyer et al. (2020) assessed a dosage of CPA in combination with estradiol in 155 transfeminine people and found no difference in testosterone levels with 10, 25, or 50 mg/day CPA; testosterone levels were strongly suppressed with all three doses (to about 15–20 ng/dL on average, or into the lower end of the normal female range).
 The estradiol forms and doses used in this study were oral estradiol valerate (median 6 mg/day, range 3–10 mg/day), transdermal estradiol gel (median 2.25 mg/day, range 1.5–6 mg/day), and transdermal estradiol patches (100 μg/day in all cases).
 Estradiol levels were about 100 pg/mL on average, with an interquartile range (i.e., difference between 75th and 25th percentiles) of about 100 pg/mL.
 This study demonstrates that, provided estradiol levels are adequate, no more than 10 mg/day CPA is needed to fully suppress testosterone levels in transfeminine people.
 Another study likewise found no difference between <20 mg/day and >50 mg/day CPA in terms of testosterone suppression in transfeminine people (Even-Zohar et al., 2020).

 Even doses of CPA lower than 5 mg/day (e.g., 2 mg/day) may be usefully effective for testosterone suppression if combined with sufficient levels of estradiol, although this has not been studied and remains to be validated.
 But there is certainly precedent for the notion when looking at studies with other progestogens.
-As an example, one study using 10 mg/day oral medroxyprogesterone acetate (equivalent to 1 mg/day CPA in terms of ovulation inhibition; Wiki-Table) observed 63% lower testosterone levels (215 ng/dL vs. 79 ng/dL) when added to estradiol and spironolactone therapy in transfeminine people (Jain, Kwan, & Forcier, 2019).
+As an example, one study using 10 mg/day oral medroxyprogesterone acetate (which is roughly equivalent to 1 mg/day CPA in terms of ovulation inhibition in premenopausal women; Table) observed 63% lower testosterone levels (215 ng/dL vs. 79 ng/dL) when added to estradiol and spironolactone therapy in transfeminine people (Jain, Kwan, & Forcier, 2019).
 Analogous effects on testosterone levels would be anticipated for very-low-dose CPA.
 Moreover, such dosages of CPA would have the advantage of actually being physiological in terms of progestogenic exposure.

-The AR antagonism of CPA is relatively weak in terms of potency; dosages of CPA of 50 to 300 mg/day seem to be necessary for meaningful or considerable AR antagonism.
+The androgen receptor antagonism of CPA is relatively weak in terms of potency; dosages of CPA of 50 to 300 mg/day seem to be necessary for meaningful or considerable androgen receptor antagonism.
 Unfortunately, such doses also result in extreme progestogenic overdosage and are associated with considerably greater risks and adverse effects.
-As a result, the use of such dosages of CPA should probably no longer be considered advisable.
-Instead, from a rational standpoint, CPA should probably be used at lower doses simply as a progestogen to suppress testosterone levels.
-As such, the highest effective dosage of CPA for testosterone suppression, which is probably about 10 mg/day or less, should be around the maximal dosage of CPA that is used in transfeminine people.
-(A dosage of 12.5 mg/day is also acceptable.)
+As a result, the use of such doses of CPA should no longer be considered advisable.
+Instead, CPA should be used at lower doses simply as a progestogen to suppress testosterone levels.
+As such, the highest effective dosage of CPA for testosterone suppression, which is probably about 10 mg/day or less (12.5 mg/day also being acceptable), should be around the maximal dosage of CPA that is used in transfeminine people.

-It must be emphasized that since the combination of an estrogen and CPA can easily suppress testosterone levels well into the female/castrate range (typically to below average female levels), there isn’t necessarily a requirement for concomitant AR blockade.
-In any case, if AR antagonism to neutralize the remaining female/castrate levels of testosterone is still necessary or desired (e.g., to treat persisting acne, to maximize breast development potential, or for some other purpose), a low dosage of a non-progestogenic AR antagonist like bicalutamide or spironolactone can be added to CPA to more safely achieve this than use of higher CPA doses.
+It should be emphasized that since the combination of an estrogen and CPA can easily suppress testosterone levels well into the female/castrate range (typically to below average female levels), there isn’t necessarily a requirement for concomitant androgen receptor blockade.
+In any case, if androgen receptor antagonism to neutralize the remaining female/castrate levels of testosterone is still necessary or desired (e.g., to treat persisting acne or for some other purpose), a low dosage of a non-progestogenic androgen-receptor antagonist like spironolactone (e.g., 100–200 mg/day) or bicalutamide (e.g., 12.5–25 mg/day) can be added to CPA to more safely achieve this than use of higher CPA doses.

 The following recommended dosages of CPA in transfeminine people are for the combination of CPA with an estrogen and are specifically for achieving maximal suppression of testosterone levels: